koykov/queue/readme.md

 Final note of leaky queue: there is config flag `FailToDLQ`.
 If worker reports that item processing fails, the item will forward to `DLQ`, even if queue isn't leaked at the moment.
 It may be helpful for to make fallback method of item processing.

+## Retryable

+One attempt of item processing may be not enough.
+For example, queue must send HTTP request and sending in worker fails due to network problem and makes sense to try again.
+Param `MaxRetries` indicates how many repeated attempts worker can take.
+The first attempt of processing isn't a retry.
+All next attempts interpreted as retry.

+This param may work together with `FailToDLQ` param.
+Item will send to DLQ if all repeated attempts fails.